 Prior to the annual meeting of qualified proprietors, all Boards must prepare and present an annual report and set of audited accounts.
-These should be published as soon as possible after that meeting, and a copy of each must be sent to Scottish Ministers dsfbgoodgovernance@scotland.gsi.gov.uk
+These should be published as soon as possible after that meeting, and a copy of each must be sent to Scottish Ministers dsfbgoodgovernance@gov.scot

-Guidance on the preparation of the annual report may be found HERE.
+See the Guidance on the preparation of the annual report.